This award-winning renovation provides startups with flexible space to conduct research and grow their businesses.

 Richard H. Driehaus Foundation Preservation Award for Adaptive Use

-LCM Architects renovated the 1944 Mies van der Rohe designed Engineering Research Building, creating wet and dry lab and office space for growing companies working on world-changing concepts in life sciences, biomedical engineering, medical devices and diagnostics, material, green and clean technology, food safety, information technology, and more.
+LCM Architects renovated IIT’s Engineering Research Building to provide incubator space in the innovative University Technology Park.
+The renovation creates wet and dry labs and office space for growing, cutting-edge companies in many fields.
+Disciplines include materials and life sciences, biomedical engineering, medical devices and diagnostics, clean technology, food safety, and information technology.

+The original Mies van der Rohe building was constructed in 1944.
 Design and planning challenges included modular space-planning to provide expansion in 1,000 sf increments.
-Among the project’s technical challenges were low floor-to-floor heights; structural infill to subdivide the two-story space; new MEP systems; historic restoration of windows; and coordination with the Illinois Historic Preservation Agency.
+Technical challenges included low floor-to-floor ceiling heights and structural infill to subdivide the two-story space.
+New MEP systems provide the necessary infrastructure to support state-of-the-art research.
+The project entailed historic restoration of windows and coordination with the Illinois Historic Preservation Agency.

 The renovation was completed in two phases, starting with the core and shell.
 In this phase base building elements and primary mechanical systems were installed.
 The second phase saw completion of the facility’s spaces.